 Truncated Transfer Frame Primary Header

-The truncated USLP Frame shall be created and signaled by setting the End of Frame Primary Header Flag (bit 31) to ‘1’.
+The truncated USLP Transfer Frame shall be created and signaled by setting the End of Frame Primary Header Flag (bit 31) to ‘1’.

-NOTES
+NOTE

-The truncated primary header option is provided for short hardware commands.
-Since the USLP Frame is truncated and has no length field, the frame length is by managed parameter.
+This option is provided mainly for transmitting short length telecommands.
+Since the USLP Primary Transfer Frame Header is truncated and contains no length field, the frame length is defined by the VC managed parameter “Truncated Transfer Frame Length”.

-Because the Transfer Frame Primary Header is truncated and the length field is not present, the frame size is fixed based upon the value contained in the Truncated Transfer Frame Length managed parameter.

 Discussion—INSERT ZONE

 The Insert Zone is specified for use with fixed-length USLP Frames of constant length that are aligned with fixed-length codeblocks.
-Thus the use of the Insert Zone in proximity operations is not allowed.
+Thus the use of the Insert Zone in proximity operations as well as in truncated transfer frames is not allowed.
+See Annex G.

 Transfer Frame Data Field